nitefood/asn/README.md

     * *Read more about BGP hijkacking [here](https://en.wikipedia.org/wiki/BGP_hijacking).*
     * *Read more about RPKI [here](https://en.wikipedia.org/wiki/Resource_Public_Key_Infrastructure), [here](https://blog.cloudflare.com/rpki/), or [here](https://www.ripe.net/manage-ips-and-asns/resource-management/certification).*
 * It will perform **IP geolocation** lookups according to the logic described [below](#geolocation).
+    * the script can also **map all IPv4/IPv6 CIDR blocks** allocated to any given country, by querying data from Marcel Bischoff's [country-ip-blocks](https://github.com/herrbischoff/country-ip-blocks) repo.
+See [below](#mapping-the-ipv4v6-address-space-of-specific-countries) for more info.

 * It will perform **IP reputation, noise classification** and in-depth **threat analysis** reporting (especially useful when investigating foreign IPs from log files).
 * It will perform **IP fingerprinting** using Shodan's [InternetDB API](%5Bhttps://internetdb.shodan.io/%5D(https://internetdb.shodan.io/)) and report any known **vulnerabilities**, **open ports** and **services/operating system/hardware** pertaining to target IPs and individual trace hops (detailed traces only).
     * Directly querying Shodan for any type of targets (including CIDR blocks) is also possible.
-More informations [here](https://github.com/nitefood/asn#shodan-scanning-recon-mode) about how to use the script as a recon tool.
+More informations [here](#shodan-scanning-recon-mode) about how to use the script as a recon tool.
 * It will perform **IP type identification** (*Anycast IP/Mobile network/Proxy host/Datacenter or hosting provider/IXP prefix*) for target IPs and individual trace hops.
 Broad type classification comes from [ip-api](https://ip-api.com), while detailed DC+region identification comes from [incolumitas.com](https://incolumitas.com/pages/Datacenter-IP-API/)
     * It will also identify **bogon** addresses being traversed and classify them according to the relevant RFC (Private address space/CGN space/Test address/link-local/reserved/etc.)
 * It is possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
 A multiple choice menu will be presented if more than one organization matches the search query.